 Aberdeenshire Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exceptions listed below.

 Non accessible content

 The content listed below is non-accessible for the following reasons.

 Some of our PDFs and other documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word or PDF documents.
 Some of them don't meet accessibility standards, they may be scanned PDFs or they may not be marked up correctly for assistive technologies.
 This fails WCAG 2.1 success criteria 4.1.2 (name, role value), 1.4.5 (images of text) and 1.4.9 (images of text - no exception).
 We plan to either fix these or replace them with accessible HTML pages over time as we review sections of this website.
 When we publish new content we will make sure our content meets accessibility standards.

 Some images don't include a meaningful text alternative so people using a screen reader are not provided with an accurate description of what the image presents.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
 We plan to add a meaningful alternative text to all images over time as we review sections of this website.
 When we publish new content we will make sure our content meets accessibility standards.